Hepatitis A Vaccine

 How effective is the Hepatitis A vaccine?

-The Hepatitis A vaccine requires a booster.
-When someone gets both doses on time, they are more than 95% protected against is Hepatitis A.
+The Hepatitis A vaccine requires two doses.
+When someone gets both doses on time, they are more than 95% protected against Hepatitis A.

 How safe is the Hepatitis A vaccine?

 The Hepatitis A vaccine is very safe.
 Like most vaccines, mild side effects can include redness or soreness where the vaccine is received, but no serious side effects have been reported.

 There have been an estimated 34,000 cases of Hepatitis A in the U.S. since 2016.
 While people rarely have permanent or serious illness, it can make you very sick and exhausted for months.
 The vaccine is extremely effective and safe, so if your doctor recommends the vaccine, feel confident getting it!